Director, Global Family Formation Studies

 Stanton also served the George W. Bush administration for many years as a consultant on increasing fatherhood involvement in the Head Start program.

-Stanton is the author of eight books on marriage and families and a regular columnist for various blogs.
-His latest book, “Loving My (LGBT) Neighbor: Being Friends in Grace and Truth,” explores how Christians should interact with gay or lesbian neighbors in a Christ-honoring way.
+Stanton is the author of nine books and is senior contributor to the Federalist blog.
+His latest book is“The Myth of the Dying Church: How Christianity is Actually Thriving in America and the World.”
+His previous is “Loving My (LGBT) Neighbor: Being Friends in Grace and Truth,” explores how Christians should interact with gay or lesbian neighbors in a Christ-honoring way.
 He is also the co-writer of “Irreplaceable” a film seen in theatres nationwide, and the co-author and creator of “The Family Project,” a 12-session small group DVD curriculum produced by Focus on the Family.

 Stanton earned bachelor’s degree in philosophy, communication arts and religion and a master’s degree in philosophy, history and religion from the University of West Florida.